microsoft/FluidFramework/server/README.md

 1. Download and install [Docker](https://docs.docker.com/desktop/)
 2. Configure Docker to have 4gb of RAM
-3. Find and connect to our Docker Image registry (Coming Soon...)
+3. Find and connect to our Docker Image registry
+  - Microsoft-internal: run `docker login prague.azurecr.io` and provide the correct username/password
+  - Public access: Coming soon!
-4. Build and Start the Container (substitute in the path to the compose file)
+4. Start the Container with `npm run start:docker` from the repo root, which does this:
   ```
-  docker-compose build -f FluidFramework/server/docker-compose.yml
-  docker-compose up -f FluidFramework/server/docker-compose.yml
+  "start:docker": "docker-compose -f server/docker-compose.yml up"
   ```

 For development, you'll also need to give docker access to your drive (Shared Drives).
 The instructions for local development are available in [Routerlicious](./routerlicious).